JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 ### **Used Methods**

 The tools that I used for pipeline are color spaces (HSV and HLS), regions of interest, Gaussian smoothing (filters), Canny Edge Detection, Hough LineTransform detection, Histograms peaks, sliding window, transformation matrix for surface projection and others.
-To achieve the goal was pieced together in a pipeline to detect the lane lines of each side of the road for images and videos.
-The curvatures of lines were calculated from linear regression of second order to later estimate the car's steering and position respect to road center.
+To achieve the goal was pieced together in to a pipeline to detect the lane lines of each side of the road for images and videos.
+The curvatures of lines were calculated from a second order linear regression to later estimate the car's steering and position respect to road center.

 ---